Fishing-HotSpot/fishing-hotspots/README.md

 ### Reflections and Comments

-### Ajamu Paige
+### Ajamu Page
  This was a great team project.
 I learned alot from working with a group on this project.
 All and all I am impressed with what we created.

 ### Brian Kimbrow